-- Cell phones may only be used for academic purposes (i.e., drug information, pathophysiology, Nursing Process, patient teaching, lab values) - No perfume, cologne, or after-shave is to be worn in the classroom, clinical, skills lab, or simulation settings. - Make-up must be discreet and of limited quantity. - A student must be clean, neat, and free of odor.

-- Equipment needed in the clinical setting includes a stethoscope, pen lights, a ballpoint pen, a pocket notebook, and any required clinical documents. - Use of clipboards/large notebooks may provide a means to spread organisms and should not be carried into patient rooms. - Smoking, use of smokeless tobacco, or alternative forms of "smoking" (i.e., electronic cigarette) is prohibited when in uniform.
+- Cell phones may only be used for academic purposes (i.e., drug information, pathophysiology, Nursing Process, patient teaching, lab values) - No perfumes, colognes, or aftershaves-including scented body sprays and hair products-are allowed in the classroom, clinical settings, skills lab, or simulation environments.
+If a student wears these products, they will be dismissed from class, clinical, simulation, or skills lab, and this absence will be marked as unexcused.
+No makeup will be provided for this absence, and this may negatively impact the student's ability to pass the course and complete the nursing program. - Make-up must be discreet and of limited quantity. - A student must be clean, neat, and free of odor. - Equipment needed in the clinical setting includes a stethoscope, pen lights, a ballpoint pen, a pocket notebook, and any required clinical documents. - Use of clipboards/large notebooks may provide a means to spread organisms and should not be carried into patient rooms. - Smoking, use of smokeless tobacco, or alternative forms of "smoking" (i.e., electronic cigarette) is prohibited when in uniform.
 Any form of "smoking" is nationally prohibited within a healthcare agency.